-RAND (6): Press this button to hear the tracks in random, rather than sequential, order.
-Press RAND again to turn off random play.
+RDM (6): Press this button to hear the tracks in random, rather than sequential, order.
+RDM ON will show on the display.
+RDM T and the track number will appear on the display when each track starts to play.
+Press RDM again to turn off random play.
+RDM OFF will appear on the display.

-RECALL: Press this button to see which track is playing.
-Press it again within five seconds to see how long it has been playing.
-To change what is normally shown on the display (track or elapsed time), press the RECALL button until you see the display you want, then hold the RECALL button until the display flashes.
-AM-FM: Press this button to play the radio when a disc is in the player.
+DISP: Press this button to see how long the current track has been playing.
+ET and the elapsed time will appear on the display.
+To change what is normally shown on the display (track or elapsed time), press the button until you see the display you want, then hold the button for two seconds.
+The radio will produce one beep.
+AM FM: Press this button to play the radio when a disc is in the player.
+The disc will stop but remain in the player.